vilmarzti/dreaming/README.md

 For the ensemble-learning and NN methods create each a folder called `train_input train_output valid_input valid_output test_input test_output` with the corresponding train, valid and test dataset.

+Also create a folder for the background-subtraction algorithm.
+This should include the the segmentation masks that are used for training the NN's.

-The directories should have a similar patter to this.
+The directories should have a similar pattern to this.
+Note the `backsub` folder which includes the above mentioned masks.

 ```
 .
+├── backsub
 ├── ensemble
 │   ├── test_input
 │   ├── test_output